-Westfield starts work on new rugby field, expansion of early learning center
+Westfield starts new rugby field, expansion of early learning center

 WESTFIELD, Ind.
 (WISH) — As school winds down for the year, Westfield Washington Schools officials on Tuesday were busy with two new construction projects.